-A wooden high chair can be a strong, functional and attractive choice for your child.
+A wooden high chair can be a strong, functional, and attractive choice for your child.
 Compare some of the best baby wooden high chairs around to find the right fit.
-Understand the key features and consideration for buying one for greater peace of mind.
+Understand the key features and considerations for buying one for greater peace of mind.

 Dinner time with a baby or a toddler falls into one of two categories.
 It could be a joyful bonding experience as your child learns about flavours and practices their speech.
 Or, it could be a nightmare as they have a tantrum about the menu and would rather be anywhere else.
 Either way, you need a convenient, safe place for them to sit as they eat.
 A high chair is a great idea – if you choose the right product.

 So, how do you find the best baby wooden high chair for your child?

 I know what it is like to feel overwhelmed by products and “helpful” relatives telling you what to buy.
 It is OK to politely turn down an outdated product that looks like a deathtrap in favour of something more modern.
 The great news for new parents is that there are lots of brands out there with clever, functional high chairs.
 Some of the more unusual designs are actually Scandinavian classics.
 Then there are more old-fashioned handcrafted models that should last a lifetime.

 In this guide, I want to share some of the best wooden high chairs that I have found.
 Most of these cover all our needs and safety concerns as parents.
 I have also included some of the options to avoid for a better comparison.
 All of the reviews here are objective, so I will highlight any disadvantages too.
 Afterwards, you will then find my buyer’s guide with more information about choosing the best high chair for your child.
 Topics include: